Banalian/ExtraLeaderboardPositions/README.md

 # Changelog
 ## 1.4.1
-- Fixed a typo (Thanks to D0mm4S for seeing it !)
+- Fixed a few typos (Thanks you D0mm4S for the help !)

 ## 1.4
 - Remade the menu to add a Hide/Show button and a force refresh button